TrueLabCreations/http-reverse-proxy/README.md

 ## Installation

-If you already have nodjs and vsCode installed then the package can be installed from npm via
+If you already have nodejs and npm installed then the package can be installed from npm via

 ```
 npm install --save http-reverse-proxy-ts
 ```

-There are more in-depth installation instructions [here](#setting-it-all-up-from-scratch).

 ## Running a simple http reverse proxy server